stackitcloud/terraform-provider-stackit/README.md

 ## Getting Started

-To install [STACKIT Terraform Provider](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs), copy and paste this code into your Terraform configuration.
+To install the [STACKIT Terraform Provider](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs), copy and paste this code into your Terraform configuration.
 Then, run `terraform init`.

 ```
 terraform {